ropensci-archive/reproducibility-guide/sections/introduction/index.md

 - **Automation** Several Unix tools are useful for streamlined automation and documentation of the research process, e.g. editing files, moving input and output between different parts of your workflow, and compiling documents for publication.
 Scripts for [shell programs](http://www.gnu.org/software/bash/) and [make](http://www.gnu.org/software/make/) files enable highly efficient and easily repeatable control of your computer.
 These scripts can also be used to keep a record of every kind of action on your computer.
 There are lots of options for learning and using Unix tools, for more details check out Karl Broman's [list of tools and editors](http://kbroman.github.io/Tools4RR/assets/lectures/02_unix_withnotes.pdf) for different platforms.

 - **Capturing the computational environment** A substantial challenge in reproducing analyses is installing and configuring the web of dependencies of specific versions of various analytical tools.
 Virtual machines (a computer inside a computer) enable you to efficiently share your entire computational environment with all the dependencies intact.
 Popular VM applications include [VirtualBox](https://www.virtualbox.org/) and [VMWare](http://www.vmware.com/).
-One challenge of working with VMs is that the files that contain the environment are not small, typically one gigbyte or more, which can be awkward to share.
+One challenge of working with VMs is that the files that contain the environment are not small, typically one gigabyte or more, which can be awkward to share.
 On the other hand, they are convenient for use with cloud-based services such as Amazon EC2.

 ## How to give and receive credit for reproducible research?